olivermartinezdiaz/osticket-prereqs/README.md

   <h2> Put 127.0.0.1 into the browser to verify steps were inputted correctly
 <img src="https://i.imgur.com/aMVPvn9.png" alt="osTicket logo"/>

 STEP 2: Download and install files
+(Note all of these files are required to download OSTicket)

 PHP Manager for IIS
 <img src="https://i.imgur.com/nHP8nK7.png" alt="osTicket logo"/>